zeeguu/python-wordstats/wordstats/language_data/t2l/code/README.md

 IMPORTANT: Once the IP is blocked it is needed to go to the glosbe web-site, do a query and check that you are human.
 Once this is done, the IP will be unblocked and the program will continue running

 NOTE: If there are changes in the structure of the names or the structure of directories, the code may need changes.

+### getDictonary.sh, languagelist.awk and tarselect.awk

+These files form the script to download automatically the dictionary the user wants and it is put in the dictionaries folder directly.
+It is only needed to run the .sh file and then, there will appear the neccessary instructions.

 ### Python version
 The python version used to make these codes is 3.5.